Module 1

 Understand Entheogenic Context

+Biopsychosocial-spiritual definition; health as a continuous dynamic process.
 Gain panoramic understanding of lineages and therapeutic contexts.

 Develop Ethical Discernment